lwiddershoven/spring-gateway/README.md

 First build the infrastructure components:
 - spring-discovery: mvn spring-boot:build-image

 Then run the infrastructure docker-compose to start:
-- Hachicorp consul for proper properties management (spring cloud config would be another option)
+- Hachicorp consul for proper properties management (spring cloud config would be another option) (http://localhost:8500)
-- Hachicorp vault for proper secrets management (there is no real alternative here that is even remotely comparable)
+- Hachicorp vault for proper secrets management (there is no real alternative here that is even remotely comparable) (http://localhost:8200)
-- Your newly build  service discovery server (aka eureka-server) which we named spring-discovery
+- Your newly build  service discovery server (aka eureka-server) which we named spring-discovery (UI at localhost:8761)

 We don't have logging, metrics or tracing services enabled as 9 docker containers is already quite much, in particular for Windows laptops with a multitude of virus scanners and crapware (like pause popups) installed.